N.U. Unruh

-N. U. Unruh (born Andrew Chudy on June 9, 1957, in New York City, U.S.) is a German musician, experimental percussionist, and instruments inventor, probably best known for his work with German music group Einstürzende Neubauten.
+Andrew Chudy (June 9, 1957), known professionally as N. U. Unruh, is a German musician, experimental percussionist, and instrument inventor, best known for his work with Einstürzende Neubauten.

 Biography

-In 1980, Unruh was a co-founder of the German band Einstürzende Neubauten, together with his school friend Blixa Bargeld.
+In 1980, Unruh co-founded the German experimental band Einstürzende Neubauten, together with his school friend Blixa Bargeld.
 Both are still band members.
 Unruh usually plays self-constructed percussion instruments.

 In 2000, Unruh released a solo album, Euphorie im Zeitalter der digitalen Informationsübertragung ("Euphoria in the era of digital data transfer").

 He is also a member of the band Bombus (not be confused with the Swedish band of the same name), which describes itself as "electronic dance music combined with drummers, performers, and DJs".

-In 2004 Unruh released a DVD, "12 Ambiences Airshow".
+In 2004, Unruh released a DVD, 12 Ambiences Airshow.